CityofToronto/bdit_interactive_streets_tiles/README.md

 Current View of the Webpage
 ![woops](https://github.com/CityofToronto/bdit_interactive_streets_tiles/blob/master/img/Capture.PNG "Current Webpage")

+## Current Features
+- Bi-directional lines of each road segment with one-directional segments having only one line
+- Colour and width representation of volume on each road segment
+- Loading topographic data of segments from `scene.yaml` to JS
+- Using topographic data to query day volume profile from `hug` API of `prj_volume.centreline_hourly_group12`
+- Representation of day volume profile on `Plotly` charts
+- Ability to download volume data of a selected road segment
+- Ability to turn on/off basemap, expressways, and ramps on web map.

+## Possible Future Features
+- Transisition to [`Dash`](https://plot.ly/products/dash/) to easily control the flow of data in addition to using [`React.js`](https://reactjs.org/) to create the webmap in as a component.
+Similar to the [King Street Pilot Public Dashboard](https://github.com/CityofToronto/bdit_king_pilot_dashboard/tree/public-dashboard-layout).
+- Refinement of web map `scene.yaml` using more of the features provided with it.
+- Addition of another page which provides more details on a road segment.
+- Location search on web map.
+Leaflet has a few [plugins](http://leafletjs.com/plugins.html#search--popups) that can enable it.

 ## Usage
 ### Requirements
 [`python`](https://www.python.org/) You'll need to create your own python environment